 Pumpkin makes fall-themed dishes and drinks almost too easy.
-Break out of the seasonal routine of pumpkin soup, pie, or smoothies and delve into pumpkin-based cocktails, breads and butter instead.
-These seven uses for your pumpkin will give you a new spin on holiday eats.
+Go beyond seasonal staples like pumpkin pie and roasted pumpkin seeds and delve into pumpkin-based cocktails, breads and butter instead.
+Finding more creative uses for your beloved holiday gourd means less goes to waste, so try these seven uses for your pumpkin.

 Basic Pumpkin Puree

-Pumpkin puree is easy to make and can be incorporated into a variety of different recipes, or served on its own as a seasonal side dish.
-Process roasted pumpkin flesh for 20 to 30 seconds using the 4 or 5 setting — it’s as simple as that.
+Pumpkin puree is easy to make and can be incorporated into several of the recipes listed below.
+Process roasted pumpkin flesh for 20 to 30 seconds using the Variable Speed 4 or 5 setting — it’s as simple as that.
 Use sweet pumpkins or pie pumpkins for best results.